codeinnit92/Qr-code-challenge/README.md

 ### Useful resources

-- (https://www.joshwcomeau.com/css/surprising-truth-about-pixels-and-accessibility/) - This article helped with how to use rem in project, going forward I will be continuing with the guide that is written here.
+- (https://www.joshwcomeau.com/css/surprising-truth-about-pixels-and-accessibility/) - This article helped me with how to use rem in project, going forward I will be continuing with the guide that is written here.